ONOS

 The ONOS (Open Network Operating System) project is an open source community hosted by The Linux Foundation.
 The goal of the project is to create a software-defined networking (SDN) operating system for communications service providers that is designed for scalability, high performance and high availability.

 History

 On December 5, 2014, the Open Networking Lab (ON.Lab) along with other industry partners including AT&T and NTT Communications released the ONOS source code to start the open source community.
 On October 14, 2015, the Linux Foundation announced that ONOS had joined the organization as one of its collaborative projects.

 The project was started around October 2012 under the leadership of Pankaj Berde, an architect at ON.Lab.
 The name ONOS was coined around end of 2012 by Berde.
-Early prototype was shown on April, 2013 at Open Networking Summit (ONS) and journey of initial iterations featured at ONS 2014.
+Early prototype was shown in April 2013 at Open Networking Summit (ONS) and journey of initial iterations featured at ONS 2014.